Disclosure: Our editorial staff write reviews independently. We may be compensated if you sign up for a service through our affiliate links.

 Online rate (payment links, QR codes, invoices) 2.9% + 15¢

-If you’d rather have a credit card reader that works without an app, SumUp Pro ($69) or SumUp Solo ($129) are great alternatives.
-They accept tap and chip cards and come with unlimited data for 4G as well as WiFi connectivity.
+If you’d rather have a credit card reader that works without an app, SumUp Solo ($129) is a great alternative.
+It accepts tap and chip cards and come with unlimited data for 4G as well as WiFi connectivity.

 Full review of SumUp